IT-Sadok/Task-1/README.md

+TASK_1 objective:

+Create a console application for library management with the following capabilities:
+Add new books with information: title, author, year of publication, unique code of the book.
+Delete a book by unique code.
+Search for books by author or title.
+Display all available books.
+Borrow a book (change its status to "in use").
+Return a book (change its status to "available").
+Implementation details:
+Data should be stored in a JSON file.
+Use SOLID principles to organize code.
+Use LINQ and appropriate collections (List<T>, Dictionary<TKey, TValue>, etc.) to process and aggregate data.
+A minimal console menu for selecting actions.

 // 29.04.2025 Task-1 project (library management, in the console refered to as "Digital Content" for a stylistic reason.
 Done with assistance of Cursor AI.
 // 30.04.2025 Feedback on remormating the upload recieved, adhering to the changes.